NucleusPowered/site-v1/docs/configuration/mixins.md

 Unforatunately, due to the nature of core mods, Nucleus Mixins may not work with heavily modded servers.

-### Improve `/invsee`

-Without mixins, you have to be standing less than 8 blocks away from the target player to use `/invsee`.
-Mixins removes this restriction.

 ### Improve world pre-generation

 Mixins adds calls into the main Minecraft codebase to allow world pregeneration to operate more smoothly.
 These improvements have been